Find Affordable College Courses

 Memphis, TN

-University of Memphis came in at #6 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Tennessee ranking.
-Located in the large city of Memphis, UofM is a public school with a very large student population.
+University of Memphis did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the large city of Memphis, UofM is a public college with a very large student population.

 About 50% of the students majoring in geology at the school are women while 50% are male.